XanderG2/XanderG2/README.md

 ### Hi there, I'm Xander 👋
-- 🔭 I’m currently working on Celeste file reader
+- 🔭 I’m currently working on N/A
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning N/A

 ---